It’s important to WHUUF’s Members that we live our values.

 Backpack Program

 Our food backpack program volunteers do a great job helping at Aloha-Huber Park K-8 School to send the elementary kids home every weekend with enough food for the whole family.
+Talk to our Social Justice team about signing up to help

 Pride Parade